The Complex Dimensions of Every Sierpinski Carpet Modification of Dust Type: Computing Dimensions of All the Dust Types

-With Theorem \ref{thm:gammaconnected}, we have effectively reduced the task of finding the multiset of possible complex dimensions from one of analysis to one of combinatorics.
-We will now discuss the geometry and combinatorics involved in counting the intersection types present in ${}_nA$ for each $n \in \mathbb{N}$.
-Note that the combinatorics does not rely on $|\mathfrak{I}_t^{type}| > 0$ for a positive-measure collection of $t \in [0,\alpha]$, although this assumption is necessary in order for the conclusions to be accurate.
-We will need to run the proceeding algorithm for each intersection type present, so we will drop the $(type)$ unless we have multiple types in the same equation. \\
+With Theorem \ref{thm:gammaconnected1}, we have effectively reduced the task of finding the multiset of possible complex dimensions from one of analysis to one of combinatorics.
+We will now discuss the geometry and combinatorics involved in counting the intersection types present in $A_n$ for each $n \in \mathbb{N}$.
+Note that the proceeding combinatorial algorithm does not rely on the assumption that $|\mathfrak{I}_t^{type}| \neq 0$ for a positive-measure collection of $t \in \left[\frac{\alpha}{p},\alpha\right]$, although this assumption is necessary in order for the conclusions to be accurate.
+We will need to run the proceeding algorithm for each intersection type present, so we will drop the ``$(type)$'' unless we have multiple types in the same equation. \\

-Starting with ${}_1A$, we can immediately count the number of intersections of that particular type by hand-counting, producing $I(1)$.
+Starting with $A_1$, we can immediately count the number of intersections of that particular type by visually hand-counting, producing $I(1)$, as shown in Figure \ref{fig:keyexamplelevel1}.

-As we proceed to ${}_2A$, we observe that ${}_2A$ consists of $m$ scaled-down copies of ${}_1A$, and thus $I(2) \geq m\cdot I(1)$.
-To complete the count, we will track how these intersections relate to the copies of ${}_1A$, labeling them $D(1)$ when the ${}_1A$ copies share a diagonal corner only, $H(1)$ when the ${}_1A$ copies share a horizontal edge, and $V(1)$ when the ${}_1A$ copies share a vertical edge.
-These $D, H$, and $V$ will themselves form sequences dependent on the finite construction level.
+As we proceed to $A_2$, we observe that $A_2$ consists of $m$ scaled-down copies of $A_1$, and thus $I(2) \geq m\cdot I(1)$.
+To complete the count, we will track how these intersections relate to the copies of $A_1$, labeling them $D(1)$ when the $A_1$ copies share a diagonal corner only, $H(1)$ when the $A_1$ copies share a horizontal edge, and $V(1)$ when the $A_1$ copies share a vertical edge.
+These $D, H$, and $V$ will themselves form sequences dependent on the finite construction level, as shown in Figure \ref{fig:keyexamplelevel2}.

-Geometrically, these are the only locations where intersections can appear, so we get:
+Geometrically, these are the only locations where intersections can appear, so we conclude: